Communication situations are any kind of situation in which communication takes place.

 The focus of such meetings may revolve around planning and realizing team-building outings, events, or fun office activities.

-A meeting focused on the realization of a string of quick, but fun time management games and activities, such as “How long is a minute?”, “Race to the Ace of Spades”, and the “Big Picture puzzle challenge”.
+Example: A meeting focused on the realization of a string of quick, but fun time management games and activities, such as “One-syllable mystery”, “Yin and Yang”, and “Blind design”.

 Tips for great team-building meetings